The Futures Premium and Rice Market Efficiency in Prewar Japan: Introduction

 This paper studies the interrelation between spot and futures prices in the two major rice markets in prewar Japan from the perspective of market efficiency.
-We then examine how government intervention disrupted and ameliorated the efficiency of the spot and futures rice markets.
+We then examine how government intervention disrupted and ameliorated the efficiency measures of the spot and futures rice markets.
 Our examination has four components.
 First, we estimate the well-known equation for spot returns and futures premiums and test its parameters to examine whether the markets were efficient.
 Second, we test the parameter constancy in the estimation procedure.
 Third, if there is doubt, we estimate the parameters of the equation at each period assuming that the two major rice markets are confronted with continuous structural change.
 At this stage, we use a non-Bayesian time-varying model approach, which allows us to estimate the parameters and to conduct statistical inference from a residual-based bootstrap technique (see \citet{ito2014ism,ito2016eme}).
-Fourth, we detect when the rice markets were inefficient and investigate the possibility that government interventions in the rice markets affected market efficiency.
-Then, we historically investigate how government interventions disrupted and ameliorated the efficiency of the rice markets.
+Fourth, we detect when the efficiency measure of the rice markets dropped and investigate the possibility that government interventions in the rice markets affected the efficiency measure.
+Then, we historically investigate how government interventions disrupted and ameliorated the efficiency measure of the rice markets.

 This paper is organized as follows.
 Section \ref{fpe_sec2} provides a short historical review of rice markets in Japan.
-Section \ref{fpe_sec3} presents our methodology with respect to our non-Bayesian technique for a linear regression equation with time-varying parameters.
+Section \ref{fpe_sec3} presents our methodology for our non-Bayesian technique for a linear regression equation with time-varying parameters.
 This section also provides statistical inference for the above time-varying parameters based on a residual-based bootstrap method.
 Section \ref{fpe_sec4} describes the data on the rice futures markets in prewar Japan.
-Section 5 shows our empirical results and their historical interpretation.
-Section \ref{fpe_sec6} concludes.
+Section \ref{fpe_sec5} summarizes our empirical results of econometric analyses of time-varying regression model with the rice futures data.
+Section \ref{fpe_sec6} argues the background of the results and shows their historical interpretation.
+Section \ref{fpe_sec7} concludes.